Notify me

 While Western writers tend to label such uses as “pagan superstition”, various talismans, amulets, and other objects with spiritual properties were in common use in the Abrahamic religions in the past (click here for the Wikipedia article on that), with some still being used today.

-Copper began being used in jewelry about seven thousand years ago.
+Copper began being used in jewellery about seven thousand years ago.
 Before that, shells, stones and bone were used.
 Metals had spiritual significance in early societies, as can be seen from the term “black smith”, which refers to metalworking as relating to the lower, darker end of spiritual reality.

-Jewelry was sometimes used for storing personal wealth on the body, and this is still common in some cultures, such as the use of gold necklaces in India.
+Jewellery was sometimes used for storing personal wealth on the body, and this is still common in some cultures, such as the use of gold necklaces in India.

-Jewelry is also often used to denote social status, as well as being used to signify affiliation to a group (such as a Christian crucifix), to denote some personal meaning (such as engagement (see the image below) or marriage), as an expression of personal style and aesthetic taste, or as an investment.
+Jewellery is also often used to denote social status, as well as being used to signify affiliation to a group (such as a Christian crucifix), to denote some personal meaning (such as engagement (see the image below) or marriage), as an expression of personal style and aesthetic taste, or as an investment.

 Art jewelry: aesthetics before functionality

-The history of the subject begins with the arts and crafts movement originating in the 1860’s, then relates to Art Nouveau from the 1890’s as well as modernist jewelry in 1940’s America, followed by the 1950’s experimental work by German goldsmiths.
+The history of the subject begins with the arts and crafts movement originating in the 1860’s, then relates to Art Nouveau from the 1890’s as well as modernist jewellery in 1940’s America, followed by the 1950’s experimental work by German goldsmiths.
 It also relates to the concept of fine art, which can be seen as having its origins in Europe a few hundred years earlier.

 This revolution is most obvious in music, which can be seen as a progression from very simple mathematical relationships between notes (symbols), through increasingly complex relationships between notes, to the point where the only possible progression was from notes to continual spectra (ambient music). i.e. from symbols to the reality of the natural works, in all its fascinating fractal complexity.

-This well-known painting, “The Fighting Temeraire tugged to her last berth to be broken up, 1838 “ by J. M. W. Turner, is an example of a painting which is almost abstract, just retaining a small identifiable object, which was still necessary for artworks to be accepted until a few years later:
+This well-known painting, “The Fighting Temeraire tugged to her last berth to be broken up, 1838 “ by J. M. W. Turner, is an example of a painting which is almost abstract, just retaining a small identifiable object which was still necessary for artworks to be accepted until a few years later:

 Here are examples of art jewelry: